 Cosmopolitan School of Aviation

-Cosmopolitan Vanguard University, under the umbrella of the Cosmopolitan Aid Foundation is a duly registered non-governmental, non-profit organisation which strives to assure the greatest asset which is education to the impoverished cosmopolitan youth, instigating the seed of selflessness, greatness and innovation into them so that they can also go and do likewise in their communities or serve any remote community in the world where there is the need to tackle poverty's complex root causes.
+Cosmopolitan Vanguard University, under the umbrella of the Cosmopolitan Aid Foundation, is a duly registered non-governmental, non-profit organisation that strives to assure the greatest asset, which is education, to the impoverished cosmopolitan youth, instilling the seeds of selflessness, greatness, and innovation in them so that they can also go and do likewise in their communities or serve any remote community in the world where there is a need to tackle poverty's complex root causes.

-The Universities in our present age are lagging behind the pace at which its students' creative abilities and ingenuities are evolving.
-The Universities are seen using the old pedagogic methods which were effective in the past in addressing the thirst of innovation of our children of the present age.
-The Vanguard University will strive to address that thirst that our children of the present age have for a creative syllabus that is dynamically tailored to their current evolving and revolutionary needs.
+The universities in our present age are lagging behind the pace at which their students' creative abilities and ingenuities are evolving.
+The universities are seen using old pedagogic methods which were effective in the past in addressing the thirst for innovation of our children of the present age.
+Vanguard University will strive to address that thirst that our children of the present age have for a creative syllabus that is dynamically tailored to their current evolving and revolutionary needs.

-The Cosmopolitan Aid Foundation was by Dr. Emmanuel Yao Voado, MD.
-Originally the foundation was named Mawuena Foundation.
-On the 16th January, 2015, the foundation's name was changed from Mawuena Foundation to Cosmopolitan Aid Foundation.
-It was originally established in Ghana as a charitable Trust Deed, duly registered on 21st February, 2014 in the Registrar-General's Department in Accra with the registration number CG089012014.
-In the future, as part of the vision we will have sister charities registered in other countries.
+The Cosmopolitan Aid Foundation was founded by Dr. Emmanuel Yao Voado, MD.
+Originally, the foundation was named Mawuena Foundation.
+On 16th January 2015, the foundation's name was changed from Mawuena Foundation to Cosmopolitan Aid Foundation.
+It was originally established in Ghana as a charitable Trust Deed, duly registered on 21st February 2014 in the Registrar-General's Department in Accra with the registration number CG089012014.
+In the future, as part of the vision, we will have sister charities registered in other countries.

 We pursue breaking the backbone of generational poverty where the captives of destiny, the marginalised, shall become the frontliners.

-It will have the purpose of serving the people of the third world countries and the communities assaulted by this rooted poverty in the developed nations.
+It will have the purpose of serving the people of third world countries and the communities assaulted by this rooted poverty in developed nations.

-The inspiration came from the fact that most universities in the third world countries and the impoverished communities of the developed nations have not succeeded in instigating values in their students about the fact that, they the students, are the future world leaders and that the solution to poverty's complex root causes lie in their hands and they have the civic responsibility of learning how the successful individuals and nations made it to stardom so that they can also selflessly strive for the elimination of the curse of poverty in our communities, thus bringing smile to millions of faces in the entire globe.
+The inspiration came from the fact that most universities in third world countries and the impoverished communities of developed nations have not succeeded in instilling values in their students about the fact that they, the students, are the future world leaders and that the solution to poverty's complex root causes lies in their hands.
+They have the civic responsibility of learning how successful individuals and nations made it to stardom so that they can also selflessly strive for the elimination of the curse of poverty in our communities, thus bringing smiles to millions of faces across the entire globe.

 The headquarters of the Cosmopolitan Aid Foundation will be located in Bundase in the Greater Accra Region.

-Ghana is located in Western Africa and borders Burkina Faso, Cote d’Ivoire, and Togo.
-This country occupies a total area of 238,533 square kilometers and has a population of approximately 29,786,408 as of January 5, 2019.
-The population of West Africa is estimated at 387,246,061 people as of January 8, 2019.
+Ghana is located in West Africa and borders Burkina Faso, Cote d’Ivoire, and Togo, occupying a total area of 238,533 square kilometers and a population of approximately 34.8 million as of July 2024.
+The population of West Africa is estimated at 451.5 million people as of August 2024.

 Formed from the merger of the British colony of the Gold Coast and the Togoland trust territory, Ghana in 1957 became the first sub-Saharan country in colonial Africa to gain its independence.
 Ghana endured a series of coups before Lt.
-Jerry RAWLINGS took power in 1981 and banned political parties.
-After approving a new constitution and restoring multiparty politics in 1992, RAWLINGS won presidential elections in 1992 and 1996 but was constitutionally prevented from running for a third term in 2000.
-John KUFUOR of the opposition New Patriotic Party (NPP) succeeded him and was reelected in 2004.
-John Atta MILLS of the National Democratic Congress won the 2008 presidential election and took over as head of state, but he died in July 2012 and was constitutionally succeeded by his vice president, John Dramani MAHAMA, who subsequently won the December 2012 presidential election.
-In 2016, however, Nana Addo Dankwa AKUFO-ADDO of the NPP defeated MAHAMA, marking the third time that the Ghana’s presidency has changed parties since the return to democracy.
+Jerry Rawlings took power in 1981 and banned political parties.
+After approving a new constitution and restoring multiparty politics in 1992, Rawlings won presidential elections in 1992 and 1996 but was constitutionally prevented from running for a third term in 2000.
+John Kufuor of the opposition New Patriotic Party (NPP) succeeded him and was re-elected in 2004.
+John Atta Mills of the National Democratic Congress won the 2008 presidential election and took over as head of state, but he died in July 2012 and was constitutionally succeeded by his vice president, John Dramani Mahama, who subsequently won the December 2012 presidential election.
+In 2016 and again in 2020, Nana Addo Dankwa Akufo-Addo of the NPP defeated Mahama, marking the third time that Ghana’s presidency has changed parties since the return to democracy.

 Economy:

 As of 2018, key economic concerns facing the government include the lack of affordable electricity, lack of a solid domestic revenue base, and the high debt burden.
-The AKUFO-ADDO administration has made some progress by committing to fiscal consolidation, but much work is still to be done.
+The Akufo-Addo administration has made some progress by committing to fiscal consolidation, but much work is still to be done.
 Ghana signed a $920 million extended credit facility with the IMF in April 2015 to help it address its growing economic crisis.
 The IMF fiscal targets require Ghana to reduce the deficit by cutting subsidies, decreasing the bloated public sector wage bill, strengthening revenue administration, boosting tax revenues, and improving the health of Ghana’s banking sector.
-Priorities for the new administration include rescheduling some of Ghana’s $31 billion debt, stimulating economic growth, reducing inflation, and stabilizing the currency.
-Prospects for new oil and gas production and follow through on tighter fiscal management are likely to help Ghana’s economy in 2018.
+Priorities for the new administration include rescheduling some of Ghana’s $31 billion debt, stimulating economic growth, reducing inflation, and stabilising the currency.
+Prospects for new oil and gas production and follow-through on tighter fiscal management are likely to help Ghana’s economy in 2023.

 GDP - composition, by end use: